gulledgepo/MyDailyList/README.md

 the items are reset to not complete.
 Additional functionality such as alarms/reminders are intended to be added.

 A recent android update changed the way notifications are handled and as such caused all of my notifications to crash the app.
 As such, until it is fixed they are disabled.

+Much of this code was written before learning of best practices and proper utilization of MVC.
+Writing this project with Xamarin was a learning project as I learned as I went along.